Moving House: Money Saving Checklist

 2. Declutter

-Before you start packing your items you should have a thorough declutter, otherwise you’ll end up paying more for your removal and moving items you don’t need to your new property.
+Wondering where to start?
+Well, before you start packing your items you should have a thorough declutter, otherwise you’ll end up paying more for your removal and moving items you don’t need to your new property.
 You should start going through your belongings early; as the countdown to the move begins you’ll likely just end up throwing things in boxes to deal with later.

 Most removal companies quote their fees based on the number of items they’re transporting, so reducing the amount you’re moving will help to cut costs.
 You could also earn some extra funds along the way to pay the cost of moving by selling your unwanted clothes and belongings after you’ve decluttered.
+We’ve got a great guide on how to sell online which you might find handy!

 Some tips to make sure you declutter effectively are to do one room at a time, take everything in the room out at once so you know if you have duplicate items, and start with paperwork where possible, as that’s often the most daunting obstacle.
-Once you’ve decided what you’re keeping, you can take excess items to the tip, donate them to charity or sell them online.
+Once you’ve decided what you’re keeping, you can take excess items to the tip, donate them to charity or sell them.

-3. Compare Moving Companies
+3. Compare moving companies

 When purchasing a service, whether it’s insurance, utilities or delivery, you should always compare multiple companies to help you get the best deal and save money when moving.
 Using comparison websites is a great way to find the best price, as they will compare several professional companies for you and highlight the best deal.
 The majority of comparison websites only work with trusted, verified and fully-insured companies to give you peace of mind.

 If you don’t have too many items to move and aren’t moving too far away, you may want to consider asking your family and friends for help.
 They might be willing to make multiple trips to help you transport smaller items to your new property, or perhaps even hire a rental van for the day.
-However, you’ll have to make sure that your belongings are properly packed before transportation to avoid damage and will likely have to book some time off work to make multiple trips.

 Some removal firms will do discounts for OAPs, students or members of the armed forces, so make sure you check their website or call and ask before booking to see if you could save some money.

-4. Get Free Boxes
+4. Get free boxes

-One of the easiest ways to save money when moving house is to procure free packing materials, including strong cardboard boxes, bubblewrap, sturdy carrier bags and labels.
+Looking for help with removal costs?
+One of the easiest ways to save money when moving house is to procure free packing materials, including strong cardboard boxes, bubble wrap, sturdy carrier bags and labels.
 Start by asking your family and friends if they have any spare boxes and once you’ve set a date to move, start to save any boxes that may be delivered to your house.

 You could also enquire at local supermarkets, shops and businesses to see whether they have any cardboard boxes left over from deliveries.
 Alternatively, you could make use of the items that you’re already bringing with you, by wrapping delicate items in towels or bed sheets.

-5. Pick the Right Time
+5. Pick the right time

 You should always book your removal company in advance, but some firms may offer you a discount or deal if you book to move during the off-season period.